Haus4/NeCo/docs/SRS.md

 The app enables the user to chat with people in his near environment.
 This is provided through localization within the functionality of the smartphone.

 #### 3.1.4 Chat encrypted
-The app provides an encypted chat, where messages get encrypted with RSA&AES-Encrypting.
+The app provides an encypted chat, where messages get encrypted with RSA&AES-Encryption.

 #### 3.1.5 Moderated Chat
 The app provides naming a moderator, who is able to kick or ban users, delete messages.